jasperdekeuk/PLCsim-Advanced-Manager/README.md

 ## Advanced network setup
 PLCsim Advanced has the option to map every network interfaces of the PLC instance to a different network interfaces of the host machine.
-This way you can simulate a PLC that is connected to a different network.
+This way you can simulate a PLC that is connected to multiple networks.
 ![](docs/img/setup_advanced_networking.png)

 ### Use cases
-- You want the exact setup of the PLC in the real world where the PLC is connected to multiple networks
+- You want the exact setup of the PLC in the real world where every PLC interface is connected to a different network
 - You want to do advanced networking setups